electron/electron/docs/api/remote.md

 synchronous inter-process messages.

 In the example above, both `BrowserWindow` and `win` were remote objects and `new BrowserWindow` didn't create a `BrowserWindow` object in the renderer process.
 Instead, it created a `BrowserWindow` object in the main process and returned the corresponding remote object in the renderer process, namely the `win` object.

 ## Lifetime of Remote Objects

-Electron makes sure that as long as the remote object in the renderer process lives (in other words, has not been garbage collected), the corresponding object in the main process will never be released.
+Electron makes sure that as long as the remote object in the renderer process lives (in other words, has not been garbage collected), the corresponding object in the main process will not be released.
 When the remote object has been garbage collected, the corresponding object in the main process will be dereferenced.